DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 + rte_timer

-  Running  ``rte_timer_manager()`` on a non-EAL pthread is not allowed.
+  Running  ``rte_timer_manage()`` on a non-EAL pthread is not allowed.
 However, resetting/stopping the timer from a non-EAL pthread is allowed.

 + rte_log